AdS to dS phase transition mediated by thermalon in Einstein-Gauss-Bonnet gravity from Renyi statistics: Formalism

-We note that a study of the dynamics of the thermalon and its stabilities have been done in detail in Refs.\cite{Camanho:2013uda,Camanho:2015ysa,Hennigar:2015mco} for the vacuum case and in Refs.\cite{Samart:2020qya,Samart:2020mnn} for the inclusions of the gauge fields.
-In the following, we will provide relevant ingredients that useful for a further study of the thermalon phase transition in the R\'{e}nyi thermodynamics. \\ According to Refs \cite{Camanho:2013uda,Camanho:2015ysa}, the continuity of the junction condition across the hypersurface of-the vacuum case can be represented in terms of the canonical momenta, $\pi_{AB}^\pm$ as
+We note that a study of the dynamics of a thermalon and its stabilities have been done in detail in Refs.\cite{Camanho:2013uda,Camanho:2015ysa,Hennigar:2015mco} for the vacuum case and in Refs.\cite{Samart:2020qya,Samart:2020mnn} for the inclusions of the gauge fields.
+In the following, we will provide relevant ingredients useful for a further study of the thermalon phase transition in the R\'{e}nyi thermodynamics. \\ Based on Refs \cite{Camanho:2013uda,Camanho:2015ysa}, the continuity of the junction condition across the hypersurface of the vacuum case can be represented in terms of the canonical momenta, $\pi_{AB}^\pm$ as

-In addition, the canonical momentum, $\pi_{AB}$ is obtained by varying the boundary with respect to the induced metric, $h_{ab}$ on the hypersurface, $\Sigma$ i.e. \cite{Davis:2002gn,Thibeault:2005ha,Giribet:2019dmg,Torii:2005nh},
+In addition, the canonical momentum, $\pi_{AB}$, is obtained by varying the boundary with respect to the induced metric, $h_{ab}$, on the hypersurface, $\Sigma$, i.e. \cite{Davis:2002gn,Thibeault:2005ha},